royd2023/celestial-bodies-database/README.md

-freecodecamp Celestial Bodies Database project
+freecodecamp Celestial Bodies Database project (disclaimer: database is NOT factual)
 ### To save/dump the database

 In bash: